The extent of intergalactic metal enrichment from galactic winds during the Cosmic Dawn: Acknowledgments

 \section{Acknowledgments}

+We thank G.~Sun and the anonymous referee for comments that improved this manuscript.
 This work was supported by the National Science Foundation through award AST-1812458.
 In addition, this work was directly supported by the NASA Solar System Exploration Research Virtual Institute cooperative agreement number 80ARC017M0006.
 We also acknowledge a NASA contract supporting the ``WFIRST Extragalactic Potential Observations (EXPO) Science Investigation Team" (15-WFIRST15-0004), administered by GSFC.
 N.~Y. thanks the UCLA Department of Physics \& Astronomy for support during its 2021 Undergraduate Summer Research Program.